glott/vATISLoad/README.md

 - `vATISLoadConfig.json` is saved in either `%localappdata%\vATIS\` or `%localappdata%\vATIS-4.0\`

-- To delete profiles, remove the section directly from the configuration file.
+- To delete profiles, remove the facility's section directly from the configuration file.